K0K0SHA/stay_awake/README.md

 # stay_awake
 ------------------------------------------------------------------------------------------------
 Script Purpose:
-Keeps your PC from falling asleep.
+Keeps your PC from falling asleep, no matter what your system settings are set to.
 Setup and config check included for Mint/Ubuntu/Debian/Kali.
 This repository is inspired by https://github.com/elb5465/noSleep with bugfixes and a readme.
-It works by moving mouse a tiny bit periodically.
+It works by moving mouse a little bit periodically (default 45s).
+Alternatively, it can press escape key.
 Requires python3 and pip3.
+This script is perfect for reading ebooks, forums, art, etc.

 SETUP[DEBIAN-BASED]: